larssb/PowerShellTooling/ReadMe.md

 A collection of functions that helps you get info on PowerShell.
 System-wide, module specific and the PowerShell session/instance state.

+- Out-PSModuleCallGraph: Is a function that generates a call-graph on a PowerShell module.
+A lighthearted description would be > It helps you know what you are doing.

 ## SystemInfo

 These functions gives you system info such as what type of OS it is.
 The hostname of the system and so forth.